Frequently asked questions

 Our academic year typically runs from September to June.
 For term dates relating to each individual course, please visit the course page that you’re interested in or contact our Admissions team via admissions@moorlands.ac.uk

 It’s usually recommended that your time at college be set aside for dedicated study, without the added pressure of earning an income.
-However, there are occasions when students who have chosen the placement-based option have continued to work, if their job is of such a nature that it can also serve as their placement organisation (as a part-time assistant pastor or youth worker, for example).
-Christmas, Easter and Summer holiday periods (approximately five months per year) also offer students the opportunity to work.
+If you are campus based, it is possible to hold down a part time job, although your lectures are spread through week days and there are placement commitments.
+Christmas, Easter and Summer holiday periods (approximately five months per year) also offer you the opportunity to work.